Hoos-A/IsThisTheEnd/README.md

   - `scripts/smoke.sh` – hit `/health` and sample search endpoints.
 - **CI**: GitHub workflow runs backend lint/smoke (`uvicorn --version`) and frontend build (`vite build`).

+### HTTPS & certificates

+- `./run.sh` provisions `.certs/dev-cert.pem` + `.certs/dev-key.pem` with OpenSSL.
+Bring your own cert by setting `API_SSL_CERT` and `API_SSL_KEY` before launching.
+- Command-line checks should trust the cert: `curl --cacert .certs/dev-cert.pem https://localhost:8000/health`.
+In Codespaces the script opens the forwarded HTTPS URLs automatically.
+- Need a quick local smoke test?
+Run `./scripts/smoke.sh` which already wires in the right `--cacert` flag (falls back to `--insecure` if the dev cert is missing).

 ### Troubleshooting

 - **`ssl` module missing**: If `./run.sh` prints repeated warnings like `Can't connect to HTTPS URL because the SSL module is not available`, your Python installation was built without OpenSSL support.
 Rebuild the Codespace (recommended) or reinstall Python with SSL (for example, on Ubuntu: `sudo apt-get install python3 python3-venv libssl-dev` and recreate the virtualenv; on macOS: `brew install python@3.11`).
 Once `python3 -c "import ssl"` succeeds, rerun `./run.sh`.
+- **Working offline**: set `LLM_PROVIDER=mock STT_PROVIDER=mock` before launching to use the deterministic, local mock services.
+The UI will still display environment notices so you remember to supply real credentials later.

 ## Environment variables